 Although no one can protect a DAS from becoming outdated, consider the following in order to provide flexibility for meeting new traffic and frequency requirements.

 - Build the DAS with the knowledge of the WSP’s roadmap for future growth.

 - Provide a flexible design that allows more channels and frequencies on existing or expanded DAS equipment to be added.

 Observing these guidelines will assist with the concept of designing a DAS that meets both current and future requirements while maintaining strong system performance.

 If you are looking for an experienced fiber optic cabling company, CTS Cabling is highly knowledgeable in wireless network installation and DAS.
-To learn more about CTS Cabling and our innovative services, or to speak with an experienced cable contractors in Albuquerque, Phoenix, Tucson, or Salt Lake City, call 877-685-2626 or contact us online.
+To learn more about CTS Cabling and our innovative services, or to speak with an experienced cable contractors in Phoenix and Tucson, call 877-685-2626 or contact us online.